liznear/leveldb-from-scratch/README.md

 This step is a simple sequential scan of the SSTable.
 No fancy stuff like index, bloom filter, etc. It has been done in tests of previous steps.

+# Step 5: Implement the top-level DB using MemTable and SSTable

+In this step, we create the top-level user facing DB using the MemTable and SSTable we've created.
+No compaction is done yet, which means we only have one MemTable and level-0 SSTables.
+The tricky part here is that when a MemTable is full and being persisted, the SSTable is not ready for read.
+We need to make sure this MemTable is also scanned while doing lookups.